 As of 2012 Burn Permits are no longer sold by fire departments, except Central Valley FD.
 Burn Permits are issued by The Gallatin County Burn Permit service – found at www.BurnPermits.mt.gov.
 The online service will allow citizens to purchase a burn permit using a debit/credit card or an electronic check.
 Citizens will also be able to activate their permit online or by calling the county’s new automated phone system at 1-877-306-BURN (2876).

-Open Burning is allowed only WITH A PERMIT between March 1st and November 30th.
+Open Burning is allowed only WITH A PERMIT between March 1st and November 30th unless a burn ban is in effect due to increased fire danger in the summer months.
 Permit holders are still required to use common sense and follow SPECIFIC GUIDELINES when burning.
 This includes notifying when the burn will occur and taking necessary safety measures to contain the burn.
 Your burn must be attended.

 The following materials are PROHIBITED:

 Automobile or aircraft bodies and interiors

 Oil and petroleum products

 Standing or demolished structure